SENITIVE RISK for entreprises

-Nonferrous: The sector has returned to earnings growth on the back of strong price recovery.
-The LME Index has risen 17% in 2017
+Nonferrous: The sector is cash rich on the back of strong prices.
+The LME Index has risen 17% in 2018.

 Contact Euler Hermes